 - used to visualise the land parcels and ownership across New Zealand

-- mashed up with Council data to provide information on property, services and recreational facilities, and much more…
+- combined with Council data to provide information on property, services and recreational facilities, and much more.

 Special license for personal data

-While access is free and most data is available under a Creative Common license, datasets containing personal data, such as those that contain information on the owner of a property title, have a customised licence that you need to accept before being able to access this data.
-Please familiarise yourself with the key features of the LINZ license For Personal Data, then read and accept the terms and conditions of this license before using the licensed data.
+Access is free and most data is available under a Creative Common license.
+However, datasets containing personal data, such as those that contain information on the owner of a property title, have a customised licence that you need to accept before being able to access this data.

 Title to Parcel Association

-Historically the land titles and cadastral survey registries were separately managed.
+In the past the land titles and cadastral survey registries were separately managed.
 The linkages between these systems initially relied on people interpreting the respective system appellations.
-In 2001 the Landonline system was implemented which brought these two systems together.
-As part of this implementation an electronic conversion of the data from the historical survey and title papers systems was completed.
-This conversion was not complete and left many data inconsistency or gaps.
-This meant that a digital link between the title and survey parcels records was not possible in all instances.
-LINZ has a title and parcel linking project underway that is improving this title parcel match further.
+In 2001 the Landonline system brought these 2 systems together.
+As part of this implementation the data from the historical survey and title papers systems were electronically converted.